-In 1989 the Centre moved to its current site at Balcarres Avenue with the support of a 99-Year Lease from Glasgow City Council.
-The new base was converted into an 80-seat studio theatre, cafe, exhibition space, production & design workshops, stores and office complex with visitor accommodation.
+The new base was renovated from its dilapidated state into an 80-seat studio theatre, cafe, exhibition space, production & design workshops, stores and office complex with visitor accommodation.
 In November 1989, just 8 weeks after moving in, the new building hosted the Soviet-British UNIMA Conference funded by New Beginnings Ltd. During 1990 Glasgow was the European City of Culture, and the new Centre launched a year-round programme of events, exhibitions, training courses and workshops from England, Europe, Russia and India.

-During the 1990’s the Centre continued to maintain a year-round programme of Saturday shows, international masterclasses, and workshops for schools and community organisations.
-Visiting companies have included Taccedin Diker (Turkey), The Krishnaleela Tour (India), Yiannis Dayakos (Greece), The Oregon Puppet Theatre (USA), Eugenios Spatharis (Greece), Baul Teatro (Mexico), Asep Sunandar Sunarya (Java).
-Mask workshops have included Adriano Iurissevitch (Italy); Ninian Kinnier-Wilson, Sally Brookes, Phil Clarke (England); and Nohzin Suzuki (Japan); and I Nyoman Wenten (Bali).
+During the 1990s, SMPC continued to maintain a year-round programme of Saturday shows, international masterclasses, and workshops for schools and community organisations.
+Visiting companies have included Taccedin Diker (Turkey), The Krishnaleela Tour (India), Yiannis Dayakos (Greece), The Oregon Puppet Theatre (USA), Eugenios Spatharis (Greece), Baul Teatro (Mexico) and Asep Sunandar Sunarya (Java).
+Mask workshops have included Adriano Lurissevitch (Italy); Ninian Kinnier-Wilson, Sally Brookes, Phil Clarke, Dr. David Griffiths (England); Nohzin Suzuki (Japan); and I Nyoman Wenten (Bali).

 Between 1995 – 2004 Malcolm Knight forged a new educational partnership with Anniesland College in Glasgow.
 He wrote and implemented a two year Higher National Diploma foundation training programme in Puppet Theatre Arts.
 The Centre acted as a Field Centre for this teaching and seventy students graduated from the programme over the nine years that the course ran.
 The Course attracted students from Italy, Germany, Belgium, Denmark and Norway and the UK.
 The age range for the course extended from 17-80 years.

 In 2005 we launched a new world-wide book service focussing on newly published works for puppeteers, puppet centres and puppet enthusiasts called Personae – Mask and Puppet Books.
 This service was previously available from Ray DaSilva Puppet Books.
 It has now been extended to include secondhand and antiquarian books and may be found in our Shop.

-The Centre is now moving forward with a Phase 2 development to establish a larger theatre of 120 seats in the converted store areas that will be suitable for medium-scale touring product – masks, puppets, mime, physical theatre, dance, film and television making – as well as available for rehearsals and hire.
+The Centre is now moving forward with a Phase 2 development to establish a larger theatre of 107 seats in the converted store areas that will be suitable for medium-scale touring product – masks, puppets, mime, physical theatre, dance, film and television making – as well as available for rehearsals and hire.
+(See Site Development).